 When asked whether or not they made sacrifices to their lifestyle in order to save the deposit for their first home, 73% said yes, with the vast majority indicating that they "cut back on spending".

 It would appear buying property is not a decision that first home buyers make lightly.
 They do their research and take their time when deciding on a property, with 70% of respondents indicating that they searched for the "right home" for more than six months before buying.

 Furthermore, more than 60% of respondents said they saved for their home deposit for more than 2 years, so they had plenty of time to review their options and ensure property ownership was the right move for them.

 During their search for the perfect home and mortgage, the vast majority of first time buyers said they engaged a mortgage broker and, as a result, felt "well educated' on the process.

 With that in mind, if you are in the market for a property, it may pay to speak with a professional mortgage broker.

-At Mortgage Choice, we have access to hundreds of home loan products from our panel of lenders, so we can help you find the right home loan product for your needs.
+At Mortgage Choice, we have access to hundreds of home loan products from our panel of lenders, so we can help find the right home loan products for your needs.